Cheesecake Factory Bakery Oreo Cheesecake

 4. Add eggs one at a time and continue to beat until blended.

 5. Add vanilla, salt, and flour.
-Beat until smooth.
+Beat until smooth with no lumps.

 6. Add the sour cream and beat well.